 Formant gives robot companies the ability to observe, operate, and analyze robots at scale.
 We have a deep bench of roboticists and cloud engineers, but what we don’t have (and don’t want to have) is thousands of robots lying around waiting to be turned on.
 Robots are expensive and hard!
 Been there, done that.
 Our business is helping robot companies scale.
 We do this through a web observability interface that enables humans to manage field-deployed robots.
-Given the cost, complexity and non-standardization of robotic hardware, we realized that a “digital double” — a virtual robot proxy that could be spawned in minutes that could allow us to run it through the virtual “ringer” would be extremely beneficial to our product development and testing.
-Feature iteration, User experience and load testing for us would traditionally require massive investment in inflexible hardware.
+Given the cost, complexity and non-standardization of robotic hardware, we realized that a "digital double" — a virtual robot proxy that could be spawned in minutes that could allow us to run it through the virtual "ringer" would be extremely beneficial to our product development and testing.
+Feature iteration, User experience, and load testing for us would traditionally require massive investment in inflexible hardware.
 We chose an alternate path, a malleable, iterative environment that we believe is poised to have a massive impact on the development of robotic hardware, applications, and in our case infrastructure.
 Let's talk about robot simulators and how we built our robot simulator with Unity.

 Robotic simulators have their place